Improve the environment in the welding cells and on the manufacturing floor

 “We went with the Miller system because we felt that they knew what they were doing,” Chandler says.
 “The equipment is well-engineered and all of the details that we wanted to be taken care of were fulfilled.”

-Chandler Equipment was able to install the Miller system with minimal changes to the ductwork, which is especially important in operations with robotic welding, since they often need to move the cells around from place to place based on the application.
+Chandler Equipment was able to install the Miller system with minimal changes to the ductwork.
+This is especially important in robotic welding operations, since they often move the cells around based on the application.

 “We’re able to adapt that ducting right away,” Chandler says.
 “The system we have allows us to uncouple the exhaust and couple it in different areas.
 It comes in sections, so we are able to do a lot of moving around if we need to.
 So it’s quite versatile for that.
 That cost is at a minimum as far as moving the sections of ductwork around.”